 There are two principles in torts;

 - Damnum Sine Injuria

 1. Damnum Sine Injuria

-This is a Latin maxim damnum sine injuria that means damage without an injury.
+This is a Latin maxim damnum sine injuria which means damage without an injury.
 In other words, it means causing damage howsoever substantial to the other person is not actionable in law unless and until there is a violation of some legal rights of the other person.
 Therefore, there is no compensation for the plaintiff unless there is no violation of legal rights.

 2. Injuria Sine Damnum

-This is a Latin maxim injuria sine damnum that means an injury without damage.
+This is a Latin maxim injuria sine damnum which means an injury without damage.
 In this, the plaintiff suffered from the legal damage and not from actual loss.
 This means there is a violation of legal rights but actual damage or loss is not caused to the plaintiff.

 3. Legal Remedy

 Legal remedy is the third essential of tort.
 The wrongful act or omission of the defendant must be an actual wrong which arises remedy is a civil action for those damages.

 The essential remedy for tort is an action, but, there are other remedies available like an injunction.